Project 2: WebWinter 2025

 What to submit

-name that accomplishes the specified attack against the specified target
+For both parts, submit an HTML file that accomplishes the specified attack against the specified target.

 Tips and advice